Misiorny/codilime_task/README.md

     - links are made without gatsby.js external links due to weak knowledge of framework,

-- Mobile version works properly on width 414px,
+- Mobile version works properly only on width 414px,
 - Not all is made like I wanted to due to lack of experience and time,
 - Solving problems have been done by [Google](https://www.google.pl/) and [stackoverflow](https://stackoverflow.com/), but destroy a lot